Finance Manager Qualifications & Skills

 Is Commercial Acumen Required for Finance Managers?

-While the role of finance managers is generally not to generate sales, they still have a role to play in making the company’s overall business more commercially viable.
-Commercial acumen refers to a deep understanding of how industries operate and make money and an appreciation of the financial and economic factors that impact business success.
-In addition to assessing financial data and finding trends and patterns that might guide business choices, this entails comprehending the organization’s revenue sources, cost structures, and competitiveness.
+While the role of finance managers is generally not to generate sales, they still play a crucial role in making the company’s overall business more commercially viable.
+Commercial acumen refers to a deep understanding of how industries operate and generate revenue, as well as an appreciation for the financial and economic factors that influence business success.
+In addition to assessing financial data and identifying trends and patterns that may inform business decisions, this entails understanding the organisation’s revenue streams, cost structures, and competitiveness.

-Strong commercial acumen helps finance managers communicate financial information to non-financial stakeholders effectively.
+Strong commercial acumen enables finance managers to communicate financial information effectively to non-financial stakeholders.

-Commercial acumen is one of the critical Finance Manager skills, as it enables an understanding of the bigger picture and the ability to collaboratively work with other departments, such as sales, marketing, and operations, to support the business’s overall success.
+Commercial acumen is one of the critical skills for a Finance Manager, as it enables an understanding of the bigger picture and the ability to collaborate with other departments, such as sales, marketing, and operations, to support the business’s overall success.

 How Are Finance Managers Positioned Within the Organisation Structure?

-Finance managers are typically in senior-level positions in an organisation, and their role and positioning can vary depending on the size and structure of the organisation.
+Finance managers are typically in senior-level positions within an organisation, and their role and positioning can vary depending on the organisation’s size and structure.

-In larger organisations, the finance manager may report to the chief finance officer (CFO) or another senior-level executive responsible for managing a team of finance professionals.
+In larger organisations, the finance manager may report to the Chief Financial Officer (CFO) or another senior-level executive responsible for managing a team of finance professionals.

 In small organisations, the finance manager may be the only finance professional responsible for all financial activities, including accounting, budgeting, forecasting, and risk management.